andrew-zaytsev/OpenVINO-Samples/OpenVINO_Overview.md

 ## <a name="workflow-overview"></a>OpenVINO™ Workflow Overview

-The simplified OpenVINO™ workflow is as follows:
+The simplified OpenVINO™ workflow is:
-1. **Get a trained model** for your inference task, for example, pedestrian detection, face detection, vehicle detection, license plate recognition, head pose etc.
+1. **Get a trained model** for your inference task.
+Example inference tasks: pedestrian detection, face detection, vehicle detection, license plate recognition, head pose.
 2. **Run the trained model through the Model Optimizer** to convert it to an Intermediate Representation - pair of `.xml` and `.bin` files used as the input for Inference Engine.
 3. **Use the Inference Engine API in the application** (an OpenVINO™ sample, demo or one you have built) to run inference against the Intermediate Representation (Optimized Model) and output inference results.